Part 1: Initializing the Project

 Step 6.
 Understanding the Settings file

-A project is composed of one or more subprojects (sometimes referred to as modules).
+A project is composed of one or more subprojects (sometimes called modules).

 file to figure out which subprojects comprise a project build.